Storm expected to glaze Pennsylvania, New England in ice

 The Ohio Valley was especially affected Thursday, with 211 flight cancellations at Cincinnati/Northern Kentucky International Airport on Thursday.
 Nearly all Thursday afternoon and evening flights were canceled at the Louisville Muhammad Ali International Airport.
 UPS suspended some operations Thursday at its Worldport hub at the airport, a rare move.

-Most of the homes and businesses without power Friday were in Tennessee and Ohio, according to the website poweroutage.us, which tracks utility reports.
-Early Friday, about 131,000 Tennessee customers were without power, including more than 125,000 in the Memphis area.
+Hundreds of flights were canceled or delayed Friday at LaGuardia Airport in New York, Boston’s Logan Airport and Newark Liberty Airport.

-Crews worked Friday to remove trees and downed power lines from Memphis streets, while those who lost electricity spent a cold night at home, or sought refuge at hotels or homes of friends and family.
+In Memphis, crews worked Friday to remove trees and downed power lines from city streets, while those who lost electricity spent a cold night at home, or sought refuge at hotels or homes of friends and family.
 Public works and utility officials in Memphis said it could take days for power to be restored in the city.

 Freezing rain and sleet that caused ice accumulation on trees — making them sag and lose heavy limbs that dropped onto streets, homes and cars — stopped Thursday evening.
 But banging sounds from falling tree limbs continued through the night in residential neighborhoods.